pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

 	![Rapi](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/mariadb_root_pass.png)

-### 1.2 Create Kubernetes Persistent Volume Claim:
+### 1.2 Create Kubernetes Persistent Volume Claim for MariaDB:

 A **Kubernetes Persistent Volume Claim (PVC)** is a request for storage by a user.
 It is similar to a pod.
 Pods consume node resources and PVCs consume Persistent Volume (PV) resources.
 Pods can request specific levels of resources (CPU and Memory).
 Claims can request specific size and access modes (e.g., can be mounted once read/write or many times read-only).